Virginia Tech® home

 First-Year: the required change of major courses for a restricted engineering degree, which include two semesters of calculus, one semester of English, and two semesters of foundations of engineering.

-ENGE: courses that help fill out the foundational engineering experience, including global engineering, major exploration, engineering success skills, as well as ideation and innovation, and more.
+ENGE: courses that help fill out the foundational engineering experience, including major exploration, engineering success skills, and connecting with others.

 Pathways to General Educationrequired courses that count towards the university's general education requirement.
 Students learn about important human challenges and contemporary problems of the 21st century.